India XI who had made their debut in Bangladesh

 The Indian selectors have included three debutants for their upcoming tour of Bangladesh.
 Throughout the years, the Indians have had uncapped players tour Bangladesh, and make their debuts in the country.
 Sudatta Mukherjee creates an XI of such players — some of whom have gone on to make it big, while some others have been lost in wilderness.

 On Wednesday, May 28, the Indian selectors announced the Indian squads to tour Bangladesh and England.
 Leading the team in Bangladesh will be Suresh Raina.
-India plays three One-Day Internationals at Mirpur Stadium, Dhaka.
+India play three One-Day Internationals at Mirpur Stadium, Dhaka.
 The squad includes three uncapped players in the form of Parvez Rasool, Kedar Jadhav, and Akshar Patel.

 Over the years, Indian selectors have sent a lot of uncapped players to Bangladesh and the inclusion of the trio does not come as a surprise.
 Let us look at an XI of these players.

 Gautam Gambhir: The Indian opener, whose last Test series was the horror tour of Australia 2011-12, has been picked up for the tour to England, coming July.
 Gambhir’s career started more than a decade back in Bangladesh, when India had toured the country for the tri-nation TVS Cup.
 The Delhi southpaw played all the five ODIs.
 He opened the batting with Virender Sehwag and scored a hard-fought 11 runs from 22 balls.
-A few

 In the three-match ODI series against Bangladesh, India have three players who could make their debut: Parvez Rasool (left), Akshar Patel (centre) and Kedar Jadhav © IANS & PTI